Welcome to LIR 110

 How This Online Class Works.

-should be able to log in to Blackboard on January 27, 2014.
+You should be able to log in to Blackboard on August 18, 2014.
 If you

 cannot log in to Blackboard, please call the Student Help Line at